ninest/NSR/src/content/articles/ranks.md

 Refer to all warran officers as *Encik*.

 ## Junior Officers

+Refer to all Officers and Generals as *Sir*.

 | Symbol | Rank | Abbr. | Min.
 Allowance (S$) |
 | -- | -- | -- | -- |